WWF Royal Rumble (1993 video game)

 WWF Royal Rumble is a professional wrestling video game released in 1993 for the Super NES and Sega Genesis.
 Like its predecessor, WWF Super WrestleMania, it is based on the World Wrestling Federation (WWF).
 It features a variety of match types, including the newly added Royal Rumble match.
 The game's roster consists of wrestlers who were top stars in the WWF at the time, and each version of the game has five exclusive playable characters.

 The game boasts several new features, including an on-screen meter grappling meter and steel chairs that can be used as weapons.
 Royal Rumble also adds a variety of new moves, including illegal tactics such as choking and each wrestler's signature finishing moves.

-The game was followed up with the Sega Mega-CD release WWF Rage in the Cage and a direct sequel, WWF Raw.
+The game was followed up with the Sega CD release WWF Rage in the Cage and a direct sequel, WWF Raw.

 Gameplay

 WWF Royal Rumble carries over the "tug-of-war" style grappling system from the previous game, this time adding an on-screen meter to show who has the advantage in a grapple and how close they are to executing a move.
 Players may strike their opponent with steel chairs found outside the ring.
 After knocking the referee temporarily unconscious, one may use illegal tactics such as choking and eye raking.
 To better avoid losing via count out, wrestlers may also roll into the ring from the bottom side; ring entry was previously only possible through the left and right sides.
 In addition adding more moves to the basic moveset (including the body splash, knee drop, backbreaker, and atomic drop), WWF Royal Rumble includes signature finishing moves for each wrestler.
 Mega placed the game at #40 in their Top Mega Drive Games of All Time.